-Whether you're a freelancer working long hours at home, a photographer looking to furnish their office or just someone looking to be as comfortable as they can at work, finding the perfect office chair is a worthwhile investment.
-Use this guide to track down the best office chair out there.
+Having one of the best office chairs can massively improve your working life.
+Whether you're a freelancer working long hours at home, are looking to furnish your office or are just looking to be as comfortable as you can at work, finding the perfect office chair is a worthwhile investment.
+And luckily for you, we've done the hard work for you and rounded up the best office chairs out there.

-But first, let us explain the key features to look out for when scanning through the market's best office chairs.
+But first, let us explain the key features to look out for when looking for the best office chairs.
 Firstly, look for a chair that's going to last.
 Chairs with a guarantee and strong build may cost more but are always worth the extra investment.

-Remember, you're going to be sat in this chair everyday so finding one that's comfortable and with good support is a must.
-Pair it with the best desk for you and you'll be laughing.
+Also bear in mind that you're likely going to spend a large portion of your day sitting in this chair so finding one that's comfortable and with good support is vital.
+Pair it with the best desk for you and the best computer for graphic design and you'll be laughing.
 You'll find our favourite ergonomic office chairs below, at a range of different price points.

-Throughout this guide, you’ll find the best office chairs available: these are the most affordable options at every price point - whether you want comfort, affordable pricing or perfect lumbar support, you'll find all of the best office chairs below.
-These include options from Ikea, Amazon and some of the most reputable retailers out there.
+Throughout this guide, you’ll find the best office chairs available: whether you want comfort, affordable pricing, style or perfect lumbar support, you'll find all of the best office chairs below.
+These include options from IKEA, Amazon and some of the most reputable retailers out there.

 01. Humanscale Diffrient Smart office chair